graeme-a-stewart/cpp-concurrency/doc/08-TBBTasks.md

 1. Write a recursive maze solver using task groups.
 The number of turns in the maze is known (say 10), and at each junction a left or a right turn can be take.
-2. Using a trivial operation that consumes time (even `sleep`), write a small application that spawns more tasks than can start at once, then use `cancel()` before all the tasks have started.
+2. Using a trivial operation that consumes time (even `sleep` will do), write a small application that spawns more tasks than can start at once, then use `cancel()` before all the tasks have started.
-     1. Show that running tasks continue until they exit
+     1. Try to show that running tasks continue until they exit
-     2.